pelletierkevin/go_microservice_elasticsearch/README.md

 There are 2 modules in this project.
 The first one `elasticsearch` is responsible of making the calls to the elasticsearch API.
 The second one `grpc_health` is defining the gRPC server and its different services/endpoints.
 Those 2 modules are called by the `elastic_health.go` main interface.

-The project tries to use the standard Go packages : https://golang.org/pkg/ instead of using fancy modules. (exception for gRPC module still provided by golang)
+The project tries to use the standard Go packages : https://golang.org/pkg/ instead of using fancy modules (exception for gRPC module still provided by golang).

 #### elasticsearch
 - **health.go** (Retrieve the health of a cluster, and the health of a specified index)